divya-gh/Climate-Interactive-Dashboard/README.md

 <h3 align='center'>Charts</h3>

-1. Scatter Plot

-Shows a correlation of temperature change and year.
-The size and color of the markers coordinate with population and CO2 emissions.
+1. Picture of country with flag(if flag data was found)

 2. Line Chart

-Shows all the temperature changes for each month of the years for the chosen country.
+    + Shows all the temperature changes for each month of the years for the chosen country.

 3. Sunburst Chart

-With this chart, you can choose to narrow the line chart by season and then by month.
+    + With this chart, you can choose to narrow the line chart by season and then by month.

-4. Picture of country with flag(if flag data was found)
+4. Scatter Plot

+    + Shows a correlation of temperature change and year.
+The size and color of the markers coordinate with population and CO2 emissions.

+<h2 align='center'>Tools and Technology</h2>

+1. JavaScript

+    + Plotly
+    + D3.js
+    + JQuery
+    + Leaflet/GeoJson

+2. Python

+    + Flask
+    + SqlAlchemy
+    + Pandas
+    + Beautiful Soup
+    + Splinter

+3. Sqlite
+4. CSS
+5. Bootstrap
+6. HTML

+<h3 align='center'>ScreenShots</h3>